CVE matching¶

 To see the CVEs found in a particular firmware, enter Firmware analysis view and click the CVEs tab.

-For a list of CVEs found in each uploaded firmware, select the Search in tab in the top menu bar and click the CVE button.
+For a list of CVEs found in all uploaded firmware, select the Search in tab in the top menu bar and click the CVE button.

-Click on a CVE to learn more about it in:
+Click on a CVE to learn more about it.

 Summary¶

-Short description of the vulnerability and some basic information, such the date it was published and the unofficial name given by the discoverer.
+Short description of the vulnerability and basic information, such as the date it was published, the unofficial name given by the discoverer, CWE, and EPSS information.
+(1)

 References¶